jeffwu25/KGR-SKATER/README.md

 8. Poisson-LRT-v2.Rmd

-Implements a likelihood ratio test (basically a hypothesis test) to see whether a standard Poisson and zero-inflated Poisson distribution is more appropriate for our mortality dataset.
-(Work in progress)
+Implements a likelihood ratio test to see whether a standard Poisson and zero-inflated Poisson distribution is more appropriate for our mortality dataset.
+This is basically a hypothesis test to see whether going from one model to another increases the log likelihood by a statistically significant amount.

 9. SKATERvalidation.Rmd